-It's now an arch.
-Let's do one of our comparative, critical analyses by comparing the the Britannia is a hollow box.
+Let's do one of our comparative, critical analyses by comparing the Britannia and the Saltash.

+From an efficiency point of view, the Britannia is a hollow box.
 Whereas the Saltash is a lenticular form.
 So these are different form for bridges.
-The span is essentially the same,